o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/overview.md

 In addition to the previously described roles, O3DE has an additional role found only in multiserver instances:

-* **Server** (`NetEntityRole::Server`): Provided to servers that *don't* have authority over a particular component.
-The proxy dummies out the networking properties, which the server should treat as if they were in the Client role.
+* **Server** (`NetEntityRole::Server`): Provided to servers that *don't* have authority over a particular entity.
+This role is strictly read-only, and all interaction with these entities should be handled using RPCs.

 ## Related topics